A Myth World Novel

 Ellys gave a nod to the soldier.
 “Thank you kindly for the information, friend.
 I hope Toroc’s balance flows through your blade with every swing.”

 Moli’s mouth dropped open at the mention of the mysterious Goz of War but she didn’t get a chance to say anything else because Rocc had already moved the pair back into the teaming crowd of people pushing through the gates.

 The next morning Ellys woke early and stiff.
-Her sleep suffered the night before, as she expected, but it couldn’t be helped.
+As she expected, her sleep suffered the night before but it couldn’t be helped.
 There was a courtyard behind the livery and since there were no others up in the twilight hour, she used the space to perform secaeli.
-Ellys drew both blades and began the complicated warming exercise learned by the Swords of Toroc.
+Ellys drew both blades and began the complicated warming exercise learned with the Swords of Toroc.
 She moved fluidly, touching on the five fundamental stances with each blade moving independently.

 Ellys sighed.
 “I may not, you know.
 This is no backwoods city.
 Longoria is the largest in Carthune, they’re sure to have swords from all around competing.
 And if we don’t win that coin purse…” She grimaced.
 Their wealth had always been a fleeting thing as each new day challenged her sense of balance, but she tried to take care of Roccotári before herself when a choice needed to be made.

 Rocc gave her a nudge.
 “I have faith in you, caritas.
 I trust your blades to be true and balanced.”

 “Thanks, old friend.”
 She spun on her heel and started for the livery door but stopped when Rocc called out to her.